gregoryhornyak/Story-block-paper/rand_story_struct.md

 - or by performing an action which has a consequence

 Implementing the hub seems the most difficult at the current state due to its variety.

+## Story-block builder

+### The idea of the S-B builder

+There must be a fabricator which assembles the blocks by the given rules.
+It should follow a random generated instruction set to hocus

+### Samples

+The story-block generator should have access to a huge set of samples to work from.
+These should include __names__, __places__, __times__ and other variables like coordinates.
+These are set by the developer __or__ obtained from the Internet via an API.
+The latter one would need sources of events / scenes to analyse and build into the game.
+This approach seems very complicated compared to the first one.

 ## Memory